February 2023

 - Merged

-migration - this will help us ship CLI as a binary so we can avoid all sorts of dependency problems some new users face in onboarding today when getting started withgraph-cli
+OClifmigration - this will help us ship CLI as a binary so we can avoid all sorts of dependency problems some new users face in onboarding today when getting started withgraph-cli graph-cliadd start block prompt to make it easier easier to set a start blockgraph-clibug fixes

 Looking ahead (upcoming priorities)